pinpointmetrics/HSML6295/README.md

-# This repository contains all the software practice notebooks for HSML 6295.
+# This repository contains the software practice notebooks for HSML 6295.